A Quick Guide to Using Short Query Acceleration (SQA) for Faster Queries on Amazon Redshift

 Workload Management and Short Query Acceleration

 Queries experience a delay when there are not enough concurrency slots available.
 A short-running query might take 5 seconds to execute.
 But it takes 2 minutes to return if it’s stuck in the queue waiting for a query that takes 1:55 minutes to finish.
-By using SQA, these short queries can hop to the express queue.
+With the help of SQA, these short queries can hop to the express queue.

 But what if you’ve already tuned your WLM for your workloads?
 That implies that each query will have a concurrency slot available at runtime.
 There will be no queries stuck in the queue.
 And that means there’s nothing to accelerate.

 In other words, if you fine-tune your cluster by using the WLM, you probably will not need SQA.
 And the upside of tuning your WLM vs. only using SQA is much bigger.
 With WLM, every query will run fast.
-With SQA, some queries may run fast.
+With SQA, only short-running queries may run fast.

 Does your Redshift cluster need SQA, or can you do it all in WLM?